HRIDOY-BUZZ/buzzokai-dimmed/README.md

 - **Dimmed color Palettes**: Enjoy the most popular color palettes with a darker twist for a more comfortable coding experience.
 - **Syntax Highlighting**: Carefully selected syntax highlighting that stands out on the dimmed background.
-- **Wide Language Support**: Whether you're writing JavaScript, Python, or any other language, Buzzokai Dimmed has got you covered.
+- **Wide Language Support**: Whether you're writing JavaScript, Python, PHP, C++ or any other language, Buzzokai Dimmed has got you covered.
 - **Customizable**: Fork and tweak it to your liking.
 Contributions are welcome!

 ## Installation